projectACM/Ccms/README.md

 ### Step 2: Deploy the PHP Application on Render

-This section describes how to deploy using Render's native PHP runtime.
-For a Docker-based deployment, see the next section.

 1.  **Create a Render Account**: Sign up at [render.com](https://render.com/).
 2.  **Create a New Web Service**:
     - Click "New +" and select "Web Service".